-The mission of REAL is to support and strengthen our school community by developing an intentionally anti-racist culture.
+The mission of REAL is to support and strengthen our school community by working to develop an intentionally anti-racist culture.

-The overarching goals of REAL are to promote learning and dialogue within the Northampton public school community about the origins and functioning of systemic racism; integrate anti-racist perspectives into district culture, curriculum, and district and school activities; and build the knowledge and self-reflection required to work together to interrupt and dismantle racism in our society and our schools.
-We aim to teach our children how to do this alongside us now and in the future.
+The overarching goals of REAL are to promote learning and dialogue within the Northampton public school community about the origins and functioning of systemic racism; center the voices and experiences of BIPOC across district and school interactions, curriculum, and activities; and build the relationships and understanding needed to work together to interrupt and dismantle racism in our society and our schools.

 Members of REAL include teachers, staff, students, and family members across the district who are invited to meet at a member’s home for an hour and a half twice a month.
 Participation is flexible; some members haven’t been to a meeting, while others are regular attendees.

-Additionally, we have commissioned a diverse book list and consulted on a spin-off grant.
-We’ve cultivated relationships with the Students of Color Alliance (SOCA) at the middle school and high school and with the NHS Student Union, and the NHS SOCA has been a primary collaborator in our story collection effort.
-We’re also collaborating with Joseph Krupczynski, an architect and designer with expertise in public exhibition/installations that inspire community conversations around identity.
-Joseph has worked with REAL and SOCA to build an interactive mobile exhibition drawing from the stories we’ve collected, with the intention to help guide school community conversations about race and racism.
+- Collaborating with Joseph Krupczynski, an architect and designer with expertise in public exhibition/installations that inspire community conversations around identity.
+Joseph worked with REAL and SOCA to build an interactive mobile exhibition drawing from the stories we have collected, with the intention to help guide school community conversations about race and racism.

 - Building and working as part of a coalition that advocated for the passage of a resolution by the School Committee banning school resource officers (SROs) in Northampton public schools